Ice Walk through Johnston Canyon | Banff Lake Louise Tourism

 Watch the Sky Dance

 Winter nights in Canada offer wondrous, deep, dark skies.
 And the farther north you venture, the shorter the days/longer the nights.
-If you are off-grid and away from the light pollution of cities, this makes for incredible star-gazing on a clear evening.
-Spend some time even deeper in the northern wilderness and you might catch a glimpse of one of the Earth’s most impressive displays: The Northern Lights.
+If you are off-grid and away from cities' light pollution, this makes for incredible star-gazing on a clear evening.
+Spend some time even deeper in the northern wilderness, and you might catch a glimpse of one of the Earth’s most impressive displays: The Northern Lights.
 The Northwest Territories is one of the best places in the world to see nature’s spectacular show due to the flat, unobstructed views directly under the auroral oval.
-At the right time of year, it would be unusual to miss a show on our Northern Lights Eco Escape which is based out of a fly-in lodge just outside of Yellowknife – considered the Aurora Capital of North America.
+At the right time of year, it would be unusual to miss a show on our Northern Lights Eco Escape, which is based out of a fly-in lodge just outside of Yellowknife – considered the Aurora Capital of North America.
 During your stay, try your hand at igloo-building, snowshoeing, skating, xc-skiing, fat biking, or simply relax and warm up in the hot tub.

 Relax and Warm-Up

 One of the best parts of winter sport is, of course, the après-ski activity.
 Well, not to worry, Canadians have made an art of warming up and socializing after a day spent in the wintery wilderness.
 Be it hopping into a steamy sauna or hot tub, cuddling up in a blanket by the fire, or enjoying belly-warming food and beverage in the company of friends, old and new.
 The inviting atmosphere of the warm and cozy après-ski can be enjoyed by everyone, no matter what your winter style, and certainly on any of Great Canadian Trails’ winter adventures.